A Random Person Sent Me Money on Cash App: What to Do

 Cash App is unfortunately still party to the ubiquitous scammers who are constantly evolving.
 Take precautions to keep yourself and your money safe.

-While Cash App is safe to use and offers many benefits to its users, keep an eye out for any random people who want to send you money through the app.
+Keep an eye out for any random people who want to send you money through the app.
 Question those transactions, do your due diligence, and contact Cash App if you are ever concerned.

 Download Cash App for a better money management experience, plus options to keep more of what you earn.
-Cash App is designed with its users in mind.
-Download it now to start experiencing everything it has to offer.

 Related: How to Flip Money on Cash App